Investing In The Virtual Assistant Relationship From the Start

 As you begin working with your VA, start off with small, simple administrative tasks and build your way up to the more difficult ones as you get to know each other and understand how you work together and if this will work for you.
 Don’t fall into the trap of trying to save a lot of time by skipping on the process of establishing a relationship with your team.
 You have to know that the team you have lined up is aligned with your needs and you simply have to do the groundwork in advance.
 Look at this as leveraging your time for the future.

-Have a question for Grainne?
-Ask or leave a comment below!
+Have a question for Grainne or want to leave a comment?